Hi Everyone,

 Only in Mwanza did we also

+find cotton fields.
 Notice the baobab tree

 behind the cotton field.